Pachydectes: Paleobiology

 The primary traits that have discernible ecological significance are the large caniniform teeth present on the maxilla and the previously mentioned series of large bosses and protuberance on the skull roof.
 Pachyostosis is common both for protecting the brain during sexual displays in the case of head-butting or other forms of combat for reproductive success.
 Conspicuous ornamentation with skull bosses, such as in Pachydectes, can be used as sexual display structures in a different capacity.
 Rather than combat, these "display structures" taking the form of cranial bosses can be a tool in intraspecific competition for mates.
+However, a study of the maxillary canal morphology of Pachydectes did find that the cranial bosses could have been used for low-energy combat.

 The other trait, caniniform teeth, are a key indicator that Pachydectes was carnivorous.
 This is because of the advantage that this form of teeth have to tear through flesh rather than having a grinding surface as would be expected in an herbivore.
 This is contrasted with the weathering and erosion of the fossilized specimen leading to a lack of clarity in the attachment of the jaw adductor musculature which prevents from complete understanding of the closure mechanism.

 Paleoenvironment and stratigraphic range

 It is difficult to place the geographic distribution of Pachydectes as only one specimen has ever been discovered however, being that the skull was found in the Karoo Basin in South Africa, Pachydectes was at the very least found in southern Gondwana.
 The soil composition of shales and mudstones appears to imply a fluvial environment.
 Based on reconstructive models of the positioning of the continents at the time he latitudinal position of the current Karoo Basin is consistent with it being in a more temperate region.
 It is thought that a series of meandering rivers and or large river deltas could be responsible for the deposition and transfer of nutrients and moisture inland creating a variety of rich habitats resulting in the tremendous diversity in the region.
 Pachydectes may have lived in this paleoenvironment, potentially preying upon smaller vertebrates and using its pachyostotic bosses to signal to other members of its species.

 Similarly to the geographic distribution, the stratigraphic range is difficult to determine as there is one known location that the species has been found that being just above the Ecca-Beaufort contact in the eastern Karoo basin.
 This means that the stratigraphic distribution is partially determined with the use of a strict consensus tree of therapsids.
-Being specifically from the Beaufort group means that the pachydectes was present solely during the Guadalupian, specifically during the Wordian and Capitanian without being found anywhere else.
+Being specifically from the Beaufort group means that the Pachydectes was present solely during the Guadalupian, specifically during the Wordian and Capitanian without being found anywhere else.